Torahime3/Jobboard-webapp/README.md

 ![Screenshot of our Home on Joboard](screenshot_home_jobboard.png)

-<br>You can see above the display of our main page 'Home' (the connected account is an administrator) <br>
+<br>You can see above the display of our main page 'Home' (the connected account is an administrator).<br>

 ## Technologies 💯